C-D-Lewis/node-microservices/apps/guestlist/README.md

 {
   "to": "ambience",
   "topic": "off",
+  "device": "desk-pi",
   "auth": "b6aacf6f46dbdd24659b537f7754506eb4aa5638"
 }
 ```

 Apps that communicate with a token should include it as `TOKEN` in their
 `conduit` config.

+> Users that have no `devices` set (pre June 2023) will not have devices
+> considered when being authorized.

 ## API